mulu14/HR-app/readme.md

-This is HR application.
+# HR application.

-The following are required:
+The followings are required:

 1. Install docker in your local machine.
 Please visit https://docs.docker.com/desktop/ and read configration and installation instruction
 2. Clone the repo from github